harikas14/Pages/docs/SMugVault-README.md

 ### From Mac App Store (Recommended)
 1. Open the Mac App Store
-2. Search for "SMugVault"
+2. Search for "SMugAegis"
 3. Click "Get" or purchase for $9.99
 4. The app will download and install automatically

 ## 🚀 Quick Start

-1. **Launch SMugVault** from your Applications folder
+1. **Launch SMugAegis** from your Applications folder
 2. **Sign in** with your SmugMug account using the secure OAuth flow
 3. **Browse** your photo library using the sidebar navigation
 4. **Select** photos or albums you want to download